Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I believe my abilities and experience make me a suitable candidate for this role.
-I would welcome the opportunity to discuss further with you regarding how I could contribute the team.
+I believe my abilities and experience make me a ideal candidate for this position.
+I would like the chance to discuss further with you about the ways I can be a valuable asset the team.

 Sincerely,